Pontifical Teutonic Institute Santa Maria dell' Anima: Background

 S. Maria dell' Anima, the German national church and hospice in Rome, received its name, according to tradition, from the picture of Our Lady which forms its coat of arms (the Blessed Virgin between two souls).
 It was founded as early as 1350, as a hospice for German pilgrims on the occasion of the Jubilee of 1350.
 It was erected on its present site in 1386, when Johannes (Jan) Peters of Dodrecht, officer of the Papal Guard, and his wife Katharina bought three houses and turned them into a private hospice for pilgrims.

 History

 A confraternity in aid of the suffering souls in purgatory was soon after formed.
-Dietrich of Nieheim was an energetic promoter of the new foundation, to such an extent that after Peters he deserves to be considered its chief founder.
+Dietrich of Nieheim was an energetic promoter of the new foundation, and the 1913 Catholic Encyclopedia considers him the chief founder aside from Peters.
 In 1431 a church was built on the place of the hospice's chapel and the community was united with the German hospice of St. Andrew which had been founded in 1372 by the priest Nicholas of Kulm.
 Prominent citizens of the Holy Roman Empire residing in Rome became members of the Confraternity of Santa Maria dell'Anima, including William of Orange's eldest son, Philip William.
 It became during the fifteenth and sixteenth centuries the German national and religious centre in Rome.
 It remained a stronghold of German influence and a refuge to all Germans in need.